octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 In this use case, each address can only buy one ticket, which costs 1 tz.

 Two additional pieces of information have to be kept:
-1. who is taking part to the raffle
+1. who is taking part in the raffle
 2. who is owning a ticket

 The storage has to be modified.
 Collections are going to come in handy for the modification of the storage